HMS Triumph (R16): Construction and design

 Triumph was laid down during World War II on 27 January 1943 at Hawthorn Leslie and Company on the Tyne as Yard number 662.
-The relatively simple design meant that construction was relatively rapid, and Triumph was launched by Lady Mountbatten on 2 October 1944.
-The ship was commissioned into the Royal Navy on 9 May 1946.
+The relatively simple design meant that construction was relatively rapid and Triumph was launched by Lady Mountbatten on 2 October 1944.
+The ship was commissioned on 9 May 1946, as the ninth ship of that name to serve with the Royal Navy.